Daniel R. Caulk

 - Scott Family of Georgia and Florida

-Matilda was born circa 1840 at Georgia, United States.1 She was the daughter of Taylor R. Scott and Rachel W. Seawright.
-She married Daniel Womble.2
+Matilda Scott was the daughter of Taylor R. Scott and Rachel W. Seawright.
+She married Daniel Womble.1

 - Mattie Taylor Womble b.
 5 Oct 1870, d.
 26 Jan 1951